All Episodes

 Their congressman was just, he was great.

-He is on TV all the time, and he was going back to forth Washington in a district, and everybody knew who he was, and he was he was doing the job, and these guys were identifying the wrong Congress.
+And he was going back to forth to Washington in a district and everybody knew who he was and he was doing the job.

 These guys lived in Deborah Price's district and didn't even know that the guy they thought was their congressman wasn't.

-Her own constituents who are admittedly political animals didn't remember seeing her, but they saw a neighboring district's congressman so often that they thought he was their congressman.
+Her own constituents, who are admittedly political animals, didn't remember seeing her, but they saw a neighboring district's congressman so often that they thought he was their congressman.

-So there are uh a lot of things.
+So there are a lot of faith.

-Some people relied on the fact that they were in the leadership to speak for itself to members in their districts, because that supposedly was a sign of having risen uh and ascended to a high level of importance and so forth, and what it led to was complacency.
+Some people relied on the fact that they were in the leadership to speak for itself to members in their districts because that supposedly was a sign of having risen and ascended to a high level of importance and so forth.

-And like Time Magazine, now if you notice this in a time, I think it was Time magazine, and all the cable networks are picking up goodbye red and blue states.
+And like Time Magazine, if you noticed this in a time, I think it was Time magazine, and all the cable networks are picking up.

-There's no more red and blue, it's purple.
+There's no more red and blue.

 And what they mean by that is the great center has arisen.

-The moderates and the uh the independents have uh have risen.
+The moderates and the independents have risen.

-And goodbye liberalism, goodbye conservatism.
+And goodbye, liberalism, goodbye conservatism.

 All you have to do is go back to the 1974 post-Watergate election.